jeff3933/Linux/README.md

 # Linux
 This repositories is to help setup linux os.
-I am working scripts for help seetup a new install of linux.
+I am working scripts for help setup a new install of linux.
 ***************************
  Manjaro Deepin
  **************************